stephengtuggy/SgtPoSh/README.md

 to output the file's contents to your PowerShell window.

+## Measure-ChildDirectorySizeOnDisk.ps1

+For each directory that is an immediate child of the current directory, lists the total size on disk of that subdirectory and everything in it.
+This calculation takes into account what files and directories might be compressed, etc.

+Just run this script in the appropriate parent directory, with no arguments.
+Make sure you are running as Administrator if you want to see the most accurate results for all subdirectories.

 ## Get-FileSystemAndOtherEvent.ps1

 This script will gather all the Windows Event Log events and filesystem events on your computer from a specified period of time, and output them in one long table, sorted by the time each event occurred.
 For instance, to list all the events that have taken place since 9:00 AM on March 10, 2016 (local time), run: